DigitalSurvival/Stage7/CONTRIBUTING.md

 * If statements
 ** Use double brackets for if stagements
 ** When using a variable, cite it properly (see above)
+* When possible, use printf instead of echo.
+There are too many POSIX problems with echo.

 All bash code should be checked for errors at http://www.shellcheck.net/ before being committed into this repository.